-With the news that Techweek2020 will only involve digital events, you might be wondering about how you run a digital event.
+With Techweek2020 being moved to digital events, you might be wondering about how you run a digital event for Techweek2021.

 Just as you would select a venue to host your physical event, in order to run a digital event you will need to select a platform to use.